jaminNZx/ESP8266-WS28xx-Blynk/README.md

+# THIS TUTORIAL IS STILL A WORK IN PROGRESS.
+SEE THE BLYNK COMMUNITY THREAD BELOW FOR ALL INFO AVAILABLE #

 # ESP8266-WS2811B-Blynk
 An Ardiuno sketch to connect an ESP (all varients) to WS28xx LED strips and control them using the Blynk mobile app.